JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 - Automation to create a new group in Entra ID
 - Simple incoming data to define the group information
 - Group will only have users as members
-- The automation is implemented using PowerShell and the Microsoft Graph API
+- The automation is implemented using PowerShell and Microsoft Graph API

 I would then start by adding the necessary permissions to the app registration in Entra ID.
 First, I would need to add the following permissions in order to be able to create a new group: